KohaILS/koha-manual-zh-cn/source/cataloging.rst

 Your added items will appear above the add form once submitted

 |image679|

+     **Note**

+     -  You can customize the columns of this table in the :ref:`'Table settings'<column-settings-label>` section of the Administration module (table id: Items Editor).

 Your items will also appear below the bibliographic details on the bib record display.